-The system requirements or software requirements are a listing of what software programs or hardware devices are required to operate the program or game properly.
-System requirements are printed on their packaging as shown in the image to the right of the Windows 7 system requirements or found on the Internet.
+The system requirements or software requirements is a listing of what software programs or hardware devices are required to operate the program or game properly.
+System requirements are printed on their packaging, as shown in the image of the Windows 7 system requirements, or are found on the Internet.

-What if my computer does not meet the system requirements
+What if my computer doesn't meet the system requirements?

 If your computer does not meet the minimum system requirements, the program you are attempting to install will not run and may not even install.
 If your computer meets the minimum requirements but does not meet the suggested requirements, the program is going to work, but it may be slow.

-In some situations, you may be able to upgrade your computer to help meet the requirements.
+In some situations, you can upgrade your computer to help meet the requirements.
 For example, upgrading RAM, bigger hard drive, or a better video card can all help a computer meet the system requirements.
-Your computer may also support upgrading the processor, but in many cases require that a new motherboard be installed.
-Typically if the processor does not meet the requirements we recommend considering getting a new computer.
+Your computer may also support upgrading the processor, but in many cases, it requires that a new motherboard be installed.
+If the processor does not meet the requirements, we recommend considering getting a new computer.

-The hardware requirements or just requirements are the requirements of a hardware device.
+The hardware requirements are the requirements of a hardware device.
 Most hardware only has operating system requirements or compatibility.
 For example, a printer may be compatible with Windows XP but not compatible with newer versions of Windows like Windows 10, Linux, or the Apple macOS.

 If a hardware device is not compatible with your computer, it is up to the manufacturer to release drivers.
 Unfortunately, many manufacturers only release updated drivers to fix problems with older drivers and often do not release drivers for newer operating systems or alternative operating systems.
-If your hardware device does not have drivers for your operating system, usually the only solution is to get a replacement device that is compatible with your operating system.
+If a hardware device doesn't have drivers for your operating system, the only solution may be to get a more up-to-date replacement device.

-Note: In some situations, you may be able to find either compatible drivers or drivers made by a third-party company.
+In some situations, you can find either compatible drivers or drivers made by a third-party company.
 See our computer drivers from a third-party page for steps you can take in finding drivers elsewhere.

 How do I understand the words in the system requirements?